grafana/grafana/docs/sources/panels/configure-panel-options/index.md

    - **Panel JSON:** Displays a JSON object representing the panel.
    - **Panel data:** Displays a JSON object representing the data that was passed to the panel.
-   - **DataFrame structure:** Displays the raw result set with transformations, field configuration, and overrides configuration applied.
+   - **DataFrame structure:** Displays the raw result set with transformations, field configurations, and override configurations applied.

-1. To explore the JSON, click `>` to expand or collapse portions of the JSON.
+1. To explore the JSON, click `>` to expand or collapse portions of the JSON model.

 ## Configure repeating rows or panels